bc-anaisabel/meta_analysis_climate_restor/README.md

 ## 5. Conclusions

-It appears that baseline normal conditions and severe drought events contribute to the failure of restoration when considering biodiversity assessments, however for soil nutrients the contribution of climate seems to the recovery seems less clear.
+It appears that baseline normal conditions and severe drought events contribute to the failure of restoration when considering biodiversity assessments, however for soil nutrients the contribution of climate seems less clear or not as important.
 In both cases further analysis and data compilation is needed to formulate robust conclusions.
-Lastly, because of the complexity of the recovery data in this meta-analysis from this initial approach I conclude that once I gather more recent studies that possibly allow me to analyze climate conditions more broadly, a detailed evaluation of recovery metric classification would be needed to be able to characterize recovery patterns.
+Lastly, because of the complexity of the recovery data in this meta-analysis from this initial approach I conclude that once I gather more recent studies that possibly allow me to analyze climate conditions more broadly, a detailed evaluation of recovery metric classification would be needed to be able to characterize recovery patterns and see if there are factors like latitude, ecosystem type and recovery metric affecting the strenght and direction of the associations..

 ### Following directions